nexus-novelist/PyDBConnect/readme.md

 ## HOW TO USE
  - Clone this repo onto a server
  - Create a new Project by adding a folder to the 'data' folder OR use /bin/extra/createBaseProject.
- - run /bin/run.* to start WebAPI server.
+ - run /bin/run.* to start PyDBConnect server.

  - Port forward